Certified Jail Officer

 2. Who qualifies as a Jail Officer?

-A person (sworn or civilian) who supervises individuals incarcerated in jails; and/or a person (sworn or civilian) who is in charge of those who supervise individuals incarcerated in jails.
+A person (sworn or civilian) who supervises incarcerated individuals in jails or detention centers; and/or a person (sworn or civilian) who is in charge of those who supervise incarcerated individuals in jails or detention centers.

 3. How can I obtain the necessary CJO application forms?

 Download the CJO Handbook & Application.